fetchai/colearn/docs/demo.md

 Arguments to run the demo:
 ```
---train_dir:      Directory containing train data, not required for MNIST and CIFAR10
+--data_dir:      Directory containing train data, not required for MNIST and CIFAR10
 --test_dir:       Optional directory containing test data
                   The fraction of the training set will be used as a test set when not specified
 --task:           Type of task for machine learning